About

 5. How does the National Index link to CASI, the Canadian Agri-Food Sustainability Initiative?

 They are complementary.
 The National Index is providing an overall view of sustainability performance across Canada’s agri-food sector.
-CASI (which is a partner in the Index project) is exploring how to enable producers to efficiently comply with market-based sustainability requirements.
+CASI (which is a partner in the Index project) has been exploring how to enable producers to efficiently comply with market-based sustainability requirements.
 CASI, among other enabling platforms, could help roll-up relevant and consolidated metrics to support Index benchmarking.

 6. Will the Index tell me [my farm, my company] what sustainability data must be collected and shared?
 Will it measure my business?

-7. Will an industry-developed Index measure only what is positive?
-How will the Index avoid “greenwashing”?
+8. Will an industry-developed Index measure only what is positive?

-8. Why not just adopt an existing index?
+11. Why not just adopt an existing index?

 Investor acknowledgements

-For Phase 3 (June 2022–spring 2023).
+For Phase 3 (May 2022 to May 2023).

 Protein Industries Canada’s Capacity Building Program for Phase 2C (Oct 2021–May 2022).